On Emergence, Evolution and Botany

 I wanted to offer a summary statement about what Arts One means but could come up with nothing that wasn't rather poor.
 So I thought, go with your strengths, steal from someone who's smarter than you.
 At a convocation speech given at the University of Windsor the President said, "Those years of my life convinced me more than ever that a university education is as much about learning how to live a life as it is about learning how to make a living."
 Should one want to prepare a student for decision-making adulthood, there could be no better way than Arts One.

-Friends have offered some very helpful edits on earlier versions, and I'd like to acknowledge them.
+Friends have offered some helpful edits on earlier versions, and I'd like to acknowledge them.
 Alphabetically, they so far include: Ruth Deery, Melba Dlugonski, Cy Finnegan, Jack Maze and Katalina Severin.
-Sometimes I quote them directly and I certainly thank them for taking the time to read this thing and offer suggestions.
+Sometimes I quote them and I certainly thank them for taking the time to read this thing and offer suggestions.